-Select the Crop Tool (Shortcut key "C") and a crop will be placed on your image.
+Select the Crop Tool (Shortcut key "C") and click and drag on your canvas to place a crop on your image.

-You can then click and drag in the middle of the crop to move it around, use the arrow keys to move your crop by small increments, or make a new crop by clicking and dragging outside the crop area.
+You can then click and drag in the middle of the crop to move it around, use the arrow keys to move your crop by small increments, or remove the crop by hitting the escape key (esc).
 You can resize the crop by moving the edges and corner handles, or using the width and height fields in the inspector palette.

 To finalize the crop, press the Return key, press ⌘⌥K, or click the “Crop Image“ button in the crop palette.